ERROR: default.html.twig template not found for page: /resources/drug-related-charges/juvenile-drug-possession-can-ruin-your-future

 Many drugs, chemicals, and medications are controlled and regulated by state and federal laws.
 If you have them without a valid prescription, you could face drug possession charges.
 When someone under 18 knowingly has a regulated drug without a good reason, it's considered illegal, and they might face juvenile criminal charges.

-Common substances involved in juvenile drug possession cases include marijuana, alcohol, prescription medications, and inhalers.
-Prescription drugs are often misused by people aged 14 and older.
-It's okay for a juvenile to have prescription drugs if they have a valid prescription.
+Common substances in juvenile drug cases include marijuana, alcohol, and prescription medications like opioids.
+Misuse of prescription drugs is particularly concerning among teenagers, leading to severe legal consequences for possession without a valid prescription.
 But if someone with a prescription gives pills from their bottle to another person, the one without the prescription can be charged with juvenile drug possession, and the one sharing the drug can be charged with distributing a controlled substance.

 Juvenile Drug Possession Penalties